sridharsaig/CIR/README.md

 The Project Blog gives further insight of this project and stage of its development.
 Hence it is advised to refer the Project Blog for better information over this project.

+Redistribuition of the script files are supportive of the conditions of Pytorch3D as retained by the LICENSE document.

 This is in development in QLAB (Makerspace Lab), Queen's University Belfast.